-A. Unless otherwise agreed upon in writing, in the event of any cancellation of all or part of any purchase order by Buyer, Buyer agrees to pay Seller for all reasonable and allocable materials, tooling, material management, labor, overhead and general and administrative costs and expenses incurred as a result of any such cancellation within thirty (30) days from the date of Seller’s invoice setting forth such costs and expenses.
+A. Unless otherwise agreed upon in writing, in the event of any Seller approved cancellation of all or part of any order or release by Buyer, Buyer agrees to pay Seller for all reasonable and allocable materials, tooling, material management, labor, overhead and general and administrative costs and expenses incurred as a result of any such cancellation within thirty (30) days from the date of Seller’s invoice setting forth such costs and expenses.
 By way of illustration and not limitation, Seller’s costs incurred by reason of Buyer’s cancellation may include the storage costs for the items to be purchased, and costs associated with relocating the production to an alternate source, as well as the costs of unreimbursed and/or unamortized research and development costs, capital equipment, raw materials and other property and supplies of Seller needed to produce and which are unique to the Goods.

-B. In the event of such cancellation and upon receipt of payment as described above, all completed Goods, assemblies in process, components and any tooling, and equipment owned by Buyer and furnished to Seller under this Contract shall be returned to Buyer in accordance with instructions specified by Buyer.
+B. In the event of such cancellation and upon receipt of payment as described above, all completed Goods, assemblies in process, components and any tooling, and equipment owned by Buyer and furnished to Seller under the Contract shall be returned to Buyer in accordance with instructions specified by Buyer.

 C. In the event of any cancellation, inventory carrying charges will be assessed at a rate of two percent (2%) per month on the value of such inventory until the relevant inventory is disposed of and/or paid for by Buyer.

-D. In the event of any reschedule of delivery of Goods by Buyer for a period of more than two (2) weeks, inventory carrying charges will be assessed at a rate of two percent (2%) per month until such Goods are shipped.
+D. In the event of any Seller approved reschedule of delivery of Goods by Buyer for a period of more than two (2) weeks, inventory carrying charges will be assessed at a rate of two percent (2%) per month until such Goods are shipped.

 quote/proposal.
-If Buyer fails to purchase at least ninety percent (90%) of the quantities of Goods contained in its request for quote/proposal, Buyer agrees that the pricing on the Goods delivered to Buyer shall be adjusted retroactively to reflect the impact of lower volume on material pricing, labor efficiencies and other cost and expenses of Seller.
+If Buyer fails to purchase at least ninety percent (90%) of the quantities of Goods contained in its request for quote/proposal, Buyer agrees that the pricing on the Goods delivered to Buyer shall be adjusted retroactively to reflect the impact of lower volume on material pricing, labor efficiencies and other cost and expenses of Seller as determined by Seller in its sole discretion.
 Buyer hereby agrees to pay Seller such additional sums within thirty (30) days of the date of Seller’s invoice for payment.

 23. Relationship of the Parties.
 Buyer and Seller are independent contractors, and nothing in the Contract makes either party the agent or legal representative of the other party for any purpose.
 Neither party has authority to assume or to create any obligation on behalf of the other party.
-Each party has participated in negotiating and drafting this Contract, and it is to be construed as if the parties had drafted it jointly, as opposed to being construed against a party because it was responsible for drafting one or more provisions of this Contract.
+Each party has participated in negotiating and drafting the Contract, and it is to be construed as if the parties had drafted it jointly, as opposed to being construed against a party because it was responsible for drafting one or more provisions of the Contract.